-

 What Is Agentic AI?

-An agentic AI architecture is a system design that transforms passive large language models (LLMs) into autonomous, goal-oriented agents capable of reasoning, planning, and taking action with minimal human intervention.
-Unlike traditional AI, which typically provides a one-shot response, an agentic architecture orchestrates a continuous feedback loop that allows the AI to adapt and execute complex, multi-step tasks.
+An agentic AI architecture is a system design that transforms passive large language models (LLMs) into autonomous, goal-oriented agents capable of reasoning, planning, and executing complex, multi-step tasks with minimal human intervention.
+Rather than just generating text, it operates in a continuous loop of problem-solving.

 Core Components of Agentic AI Architecture